cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/57/CumulativeMedicationDuration-1.0.001.md

-Calculates the Medication Period for a single Medication, Order */ define function MedicationOrderPeriod(Order "Medication, Order"): if Global.HasEnd(Order.relevantPeriod) then
+Calculates the Medication Period for a single Medication, Order */ define function MedicationOrderPeriod(Order "Medication, Order"): if Order.relevantPeriod.low is null and Order.authorDatetime is null then
+    null
+  else if Order.relevantPeriod.high is not null then
-    Interval[Coalesce(start of Order.relevantPeriod, Order.authorDatetime), end of Order.relevantPeriod]
+    Interval[Coalesce(Order.relevantPeriod.low, Order.authorDatetime), end of Order.relevantPeriod]
   else
     (
       Coalesce(